Business

 Saudi Arabia, one of the world’s largest economies, is very important to the G20 because of its Vision 2030 plans for economic growth.

-Saudi Arabia is also considered a superpower in the energy sector as it contributes directly and indirectly to global energy markets, through its role in stabilizing oil prices and ensuring the stability of global energy supplies, which is of interest to the members of the G20.
+Saudi Arabia is also a superpower in the energy sector, as it contributes directly and indirectly to global energy markets through its role in stabilising oil prices and ensuring the stability of global energy supplies.
+This is of interest to the members of the G20.

 Geopolitical Capabilities